cyve/performance-guidelines/php.md

 ### Code
 - Use native PHP functions when possible
-- Delegate work to the database
+- Delegate work to the database (filtering, sorting, etc.)
 - Avoid requests to external sources (database, filesystem, webservice) in `for` or `while` loops.
 - Do not use `SELECT *`, avoid `JOIN`, and add `LIMIT` in SQL queries.
 - Execute batch `INSERT` queries if possible.